California pardons gay civil rights leader in new initiative

 Rustin was stripped of his leadership post at the Fellowship of Reconciliation, a pacifist organization involved in the civil rights movement, after U.S. Sen. Strom Thurmond of South Carolina read Rustin’s arrest file into the Congressional Record.

-California repealed the law against consensual sex between same-sex adults in 1975, and in 1997 created a way for those individuals to be removed from the California Sex Offender Registry.
+California repealed the law against consensual sex between same-sex adults in 1975.
+In 1997, it created a way for those individuals to be removed from the California Sex Offender Registry.
 But neither step changed the original convictions.

 President Barack Obama honored Rustin posthumously with a Presidential Medal of Freedom in 2013 for the 50th anniversary of the March on Washington and King’s famous “I Have a Dream” speech.